hms-public/hacs-zevesolar/README.md

 1. Go to Configuration > Integrations
 2. Click the "+ Add Integration" button
 3. Search for "Zeversolar"
-4. Enter the URL of your Zeversolar device (e.g., http://zeversolar.hms-srv.com)
+4. Enter the URL of your Zeversolar device (e.g., http://zeverinverter.example.com or local IP address)
 5. Click "Submit"

+**Note:** The integration can be configured even when the inverter is offline.
+You'll see a warning message, but the integration will be added and will start working once the inverter comes online.

 ## Sensors